-We have reviewed the directors' statement in 2(k) to the financial statements about whether they considered it appropriate to adopt the going concern basis of accounting in preparing them and their identification of any material uncertainties to the Group's ability to continue to do so over a period of at least twelve months from the date of approval of the financial statements.
+We have reviewed the directors' statement in note 2(j) to the We confirm that we have financial statements about whether they considered it appropriate to adopt the going concern basis of accounting in preparing them and their identification of any material uncertainties to the Group's ability to continue to do so over a period of at least these matters. twelve months from the date of approval of the financial statements.

-We confirm that we have nothing material to report, add or draw attention to in respect of these matters.
+nothing material to report, add or draw attention to in respect of